 Built in 1827 for novelist and patron of the arts William Beckford, the Tower was originally a folly in which Beckford could escape the hustle and bustle of city life.
 Beckford had a chequered history, having spent a period in exile due to his relationship - then deemed scandalous - with another man.
-After his period of exile, Beckford Tower was built as a place of peace and tranquility away from society.
+Despite being shunned by his native country, he returned and built Beckford Tower as a place of peace and tranquility away from society.

-A cemetary was founded around the Tower when it was sold after Beckford’s death.
-The house and grounds continue to this day to be a place of respite, and a walk through the cemetery promises beautiful views, atmosphere and tranquility.
+A cemetery was founded around the Tower when it was sold after Beckford’s death.
+The house and grounds continue to be a place of respite, and a walk through the graveyard promises beautiful views and tranquility.

 William Beckford's tomb in the nearby cemetary, designed by Beckford himself, is a massive sarcophagus of polished pink granite with bronze armorial plaques and stands on a hillock surrounded by an oval ditch and a ha-ha wall.